Jose P. Laurel Residence: Site of Political Events

 On August 5, 1963, the first Indonesian President Sukarno stayed at the mansion during his working visit in the Philippines for the Manila Summit Conference on Maphilindo.
-A marker with Filipino and Bahasa Indonesia text was installed at the house entrance on March 9, 1965 documenting this historical event.
+A marker with Filipino and Bahasa Indonesia text was installed at the house entrance on March 9, 1965, documenting this historical event.

 Present

-The Laurel family sold the property to then-Senator and Nacionalista Party President, Manny Villar, and his wife, Cynthia Villar, the then-Representative of Las Piñas, in 2008.
+The Laurel family sold the property to then-Senator and Nacionalista Party President, Manny Villar, and his wife, then-Las Piñas Representative Cynthia Villar, in 2008.
 It served as a venue for some political events leading to Manny Villar's unsuccessful 2010 presidential campaign.

 The property was later turned over to Vista Land & Lifescapes, Inc., a real estate company owned by Manny Villar, as the area was to be developed into Vista Shaw, a high-rise development project.
 There were plans on converting the mansion into a museum, housing various memorabilia from José P. Laurel.
-It is also being used as an events venue, with parts of the house allotted as a dining space.
+It is also being used as an events venue known as Villar SIPAG: The Laurel House, with parts of the house allotted as a dining space.